 - Also at the same time, keep the agar agar and water solution on the stove top.
 Keep on stirring the agar agar solution and let it cook till the agar agar strands are dissolved completely.

-- The cream+milk+sugar mixture should just gently come to a boil.
-Switch off the flame.
+- The cream+milk+sugar mixture should just gently come to a simmer.
+Turn off the heat.

 - Pour it in serving bowls.
 Cover the serving bowls with a lid or aluminium foil/plastic wrap.
 Let it become warm.
-Then place the bowls in the refrigerator for 4 to 5 hours till it is set.
+Then place the bowls in the refrigerator for 4 to 5 hours or more till it is set and becomes wobbly.

-- While serving, top with some chopped mango pieces or garnish with mint leaves and serve mango panna cotta chilled.
+- While serving, top with some chopped mango cubes or garnish with mint leaves and serve mango panna cotta cold.

 - * Both the agar agar solution and the cream mixture should be hot when you mix them.
 If in case one of them cools or becomes warm: